milesdwilliams15/Teaching/DPR 201/Notes/02_selecting_on_the_dv.md

 We’ve been talking about correlation.
-Last time we introduced some important concepts related to correlation (mean, variance, covariance, linear regression, etc.) and discussed the utility of correlations (description, prediction, and causal inference). \[[Check out the correlation notes here](https://github.com/milesdwilliams15/Teaching/blob/main/DPR%20201/Notes/01_correlation.md)\]
+Last time we introduced some important concepts related to correlation (mean, variance, covariance, linear regression, etc.) and discussed the utility of correlations (for description, prediction, and causal inference). \[[Check out the correlation notes here](https://github.com/milesdwilliams15/Teaching/blob/main/DPR%20201/Notes/01_correlation.md)\]

 ## Where we’re going

-At present, I want us to sit with a particular element of correlation:
+I want us to sit with an important requirement for correlation:
 **variation**.

 To estimate a correlation between two features of the world, we need variation in each of those features.
-This may seem obvious, but you’d be surprised by the number of real-world cases (in the media or even scholarly articles) that are missing variation in at least one variable.
+This may seem obvious, but you’d be surprised by the number of real-world cases (in the media or even scholarly articles) where correlations or causation are inferred when at least one variable is missing variation.

-In Chapter 2 of our *Thinking Clearly with Data* text, we saw a few examples of facts, some of which are correlations and others of which are not.
+In Chapter 2 of our *Thinking Clearly with Data* text, we saw a few examples of facts or descriptions about the world, some of which are correlations and others of which are not.
 Can you remember which are which?

 1. People who live to 100 years of age typically take vitamins.
 2. Cities with more crime tend to higher more police officers.
-3. Successful people have spent at least ten thousand hours honing their craft.
+3. Successful people have spent at least 10,000 hours honing their craft.
 4. Most politicians facing a scandal win reelection.
 5. Older people vote more than younger people.